MLIR

 Syntax:

-operation ::= `omp.sections` oilist( `reduction` `(`
+operation ::= `omp.sections` oilist(

-| `nowait` $nowait
+`nowait` $nowait

 ) $region attr-dict

 The sections construct is a non-iterative worksharing construct that contains omp.section operations.
 The omp.section operations are to be distributed among and executed by the threads in a team.
 Each omp.section is executed once by one of the threads in the team in the context of its implicit task.
+Block arguments for reduction variables should be mirrored in enclosed omp.section operations.

-The $allocators_vars and $allocate_vars parameters are a variadic list of values that specify the memory allocator to be used to obtain storage for private values.
+The allocators_vars and allocate_vars parameters are a variadic list of values that specify the memory allocator to be used to obtain storage for private values.

 Traits: AttrSizedOperandSegments